Dallas club owner Jack Ruby had ties to the FBI and the mafia, but why he shot Lee Harvey Oswald on November 24, 1963, remains a mystery.

 Another stripper called Penny Dollar testified that Ruby once beat a taxi driver’s head in on the sidewalk, suddenly stopped, and asked, “Did I do this?”

-To their point, Ruby had been known to get into scuffles around his nightclub and behave erratically at times.
+To their point, the man who killed Lee Harvey Oswald had been known to get into scuffles around his nightclub and behave erratically at times.
 He’d often fire dancers just to demand why they hadn’t been back at work afterward.

 Testimony from clinical experts, of course, was the most vital to Ruby’s insanity defense.
 Associate clinical professor of psychiatry and psychology at Yale University, Dr. Roy Schafer, introduced the notion of psychomotor epilepsy to the trial.

 “I determined that he did have organic brain damage,” said Schafer.
 “The most likely specific nature of it was psychomotor epilepsy.”

 Dr. Manfred S. Guttmacher, chief medical officer of the Supreme Court of Baltimore, stated the following:

 “I don’t think he was capable of knowing right from wrong or understood the nature and consequences of his act.
 I think he was struggling to keep his sanity… I think he had an unusual degree of involvement in the whole tragedy…[there was] disruption of his ego, a very short-lived psychotic episode in which the hostile part of his makeup, which is very strong, became focused on this one individual.
 Homicide was the result.”

 Ultimately, the jury deliberated for a mere two hours and 19 minutes on March 14, 1964, before finding Jack Ruby “guilty of murder with malice, as charged in the indictment, and [we] assess his punishment at death.”